 One standout is FlashGet Kids.
 It is a versatile parental control app that helps parents monitor and guide children’s online activities, including email usage.

-The tool helps parents filter inappropriate web content, and gain insight into what may pose a risk.
+The tool helps parents filter inappropriate web content and gain insight into what may pose a risk.
 This ensures that devices are a positive tool rather than a source of danger.

 Its unique features that would help include.

-- Screen Mirroring: Mirrors your child’s device in real-time to your phone, letting you observe email interactions or app switches discreetly, without confrontation.
+- Screen Mirroring: Mirrors your child’s device in real time to your phone, letting you discreetly observe email interactions or app switches without confrontation.

 By utilizing parental control tools like FlashGet Kids, you help your child develop good digital habits and stay safe online.